-It’s in extraordinary circumstances like the COVID-19 pandemic that we realise just how essential it is to have the right resources and enough healthcare workers to attend to thousands of critical patients.
+It’s in extraordinary circumstances like the COVID-19 pandemic that we realize just how essential it is to have the right resources and enough healthcare workers to attend to thousands of critical patients.
 Now more than ever, medical skills will be in-demand everywhere around the world, and Canada is no exception.

 The good news is that there are plenty of in-demand healthcare jobs up for grabs in Canada.
 In this blog, we discuss why you want to work in a healthcare position in the Great White North as opposed to anywhere else.

 Benefits of Working in Canada as a Healthcare Professional

 Your Health Is Also Taken Care Of

 If you secure a job in Canada’s public healthcare sector you can look forward to insurance benefits such as; dental and healthcare plans with coverage for prescription drugs, vision care, and hospitalization for you and your family.
 (All the extra medical coverage that is usually not included in Medicare - Canada’s publicly funded healthcare system.)

 If you work in Canada’s public healthcare sector you’ll have access to many enticing and career-advancing benefits.
 Healthcare workers are encouraged to further develop their skills or explore other career choices within the department through training courses, and even completing a degree that is often funded by the Government.